gkim297/Portfolio-Website/README.md

 # Michael's Portfolio Website!
 ## Description

-An in-depth paragraph about your project and overview of use.
+A simple portfolio website having features of introduction, project representations, resume pdf render, and contact lists.

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details